Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

 once after cloning the repository.

+.. _configurationStep:

-The configuration step
+The Configuration Step
 ^^^^^^^^^^^^^^^^^^^^^^

 In order to generate a configuration file run

 .. code-block:: bash

-  .../ACPFTestProject>python 1_Configure.py VS --inherits VS2017-shared
+  .../ACPFTestProject> python 1_Configure.py VS --inherits VS2017-shared

 on Windows or

 .. code-block:: bash

-  .../ACPFTestProject>python3 1_Configure.py Gcc --inherits Gcc-shared-debug
+  .../ACPFTestProject> python3 1_Configure.py Gcc --inherits Gcc-shared-debug

 on Linux in the project root directory.

-The purpose of the configuration step is to create the <TT>Configuration/\<config\>.config.cmake</TT> file that contains a set of CMake cache variables.
+The purpose of the configuration step is to create the :code:`Configuration/<config>.config.cmake` file that contains a set of CMake cache variables.
 These variables determine things like the CMake *generator*, or which custom targets are included in the pipeline.
 The config file is used instead of the usual variable definitions in the CMake generate step.
-The name of the configuration (here \c VS or \c Gcc) can be chosen freely.
+The name of the configuration (here :code:`VS` or :code:`Gcc`) can be chosen freely.

-The \c -\-inherits option determines a base configuration from which the created file inherits default values for all required variables.
+The :code:`--inherits` option determines a base configuration from which the created file inherits default values for all required variables.
-The base configuration can be provided by the CPFCMake package or the projects \c CIBuildConfigurations directory, which is the common use case.
+The base configuration can be provided by the CPFCMake package or the projects :code:`CIBuildConfigurations` directory, which is the common use case.
 Some of the values in the configuration file, like library locations or test file directories must be set to values that are specific to the machine onto which the project was cloned.
-After running the script you have the chance to edit the default values in the created config file in order to change the values to something that is adequate for the local build.
+After running the script you have the chance to edit the default values in the created configuration file in order to change the values to something that is adequate for the local build.
 On a CI server it may sometimes be useful to set non default values of variables directly with the command line call.
-This can be done by adding \c -D options to the script call.
+This can be done by adding :code:`-D` options to the script call.

 .. code-block:: bash

-  ...\ACPFTestProject>1_Configure.py VS --inherits VS2017-shared -D HUNTER_ROOT="C:/MyHunterLibs" -D CPF_TEST_FILES_DIR=="C:/Temp"
+  ...\ACPFTestProject> 1_Configure.py VS --inherits VS2017-shared -D HUNTER_ROOT="C:/MyHunterLibs" -D CPF_TEST_FILES_DIR=="C:/Temp"

 A project can have multiple configurations in parallel.
-This can be achieved by running the \c 1_Configure.py script, multiple times with different configuration names.
+This can be achieved by running the :code:`1_Configure.py` script, multiple times with different configuration names.
 However, if only one configuration is available, the configuration argument can be omitted in the following generate and build steps.

-Notes on the configuration file mechanism
+Notes on the Configuration File Mechanism
 """""""""""""""""""""""""""""""""""""""""

 The custom mechanism with the additional configuration file distinguishes the workflow of the CPF project from the standard CMake command line workflow, where the configure and generate step are executed at the same time.
-A disadvantage of CPF'S config file mechanism is that configuration information is duplicated in the \c config.cmake file and the \c CMakeCache.txt file.
+A disadvantage of CPF's config file mechanism is that configuration information is duplicated in the :code:`config.cmake` file and the :code:`CMakeCache.txt` file.
-The developer has to remember that instead of editing the \c CMakeCache.txt file one now has to edit the \c config.cmake file and then re-execute the generate step.
+The developer has to remember that instead of editing the :code:`CMakeCache.txt` file one now has to edit the :code:`config.cmake` file and then re-execute the generate step.
 The additional command line call may also come unexpected to developers who are used to work with *normal* CMake projects.

 However, CMake itself provides a similar three step work-flow when using the CMake-GUI application.
-Here the user can also change values of variables in the \c CMakeCache.txt file before executing the generate step.
+Here the user can also change values of variables in the :code:`CMakeCache.txt` file before executing the generate step.
 This indicates that there is a certain need for a three-step approach.

 The CPF mechanism has some advantages over the two step work-flow which in my opinion outweigh the disadvantages.